 In this post, we’ll explain how you can use this marketing tool to grow your email list.

 Facebook allows you to stream live videos for long periods of time.

-However, there is a 4-hour time limit for each live stream.
+However, there is an 8-hour time limit for each live stream.

-Do you need to go live for 4 hours?
+Do you need to go live for eight hours?

 But longer videos generate more views than shorter ones.